Unsubscribes and double opt-in

 Unsubscribed No* Confirmed unsubscribe on the unsubscribe page, or marked manually.

-Bounced No Hard bounce recorded — the address is invalid or unreachable.
+Bounced No Only a permanent (hard) bounce moves a contact here — the address is invalid or unreachable.
+Temporary (soft) bounces no longer remove contacts.

 Complaint No Marked as spam by the recipient via their email client.